All-City Gorilla Monsoon Review: Monster Crossover

 All-City Gorilla Monsoon Frameset

 The Gorilla Monsoon frameset is built from “612 Select” steel tubing, All-City’s standard 4130 chromoly tubeset that is used for most of their daily use/touring models.
 According to All-City, this tubeset is all about ride quality and durability.
-It’s actually constructed with the same metal as Surly’s 4130 Natch, however, All-City made different choices in terms of wall thickness and butting profiles.
-So while they are the “same,” they’re not the same at all, according to the folks at All-City, who claim to prioritize ride feel over invincibility.
+Every piece of tubing on every frame size is chosen specifically for that bike’s intended use and the projected size of the rider.

 The frame features double-butted down, top, and seat tubes, externally tapered, ovalized, and dimpled chain stays, tapered seat stays, and a replaceable derailleur hanger.
 The fork—which is the special sauce, in my opinion—is a 4130 chromoly mountain lugged crown with 15mm thru-axle dropouts, a straight steerer tube, and IS disc brake tabs.
 In the same vein as other All-City bikes, the Minneapolis-based company kept to the “handbuilt” aesthetic with a lovely bi-plane crown fork and details such as diamond reinforced bottle bosses.
 They took the Gorilla Monsoon far enough in this direction that at first glance, one might suspect that it came directly from the shop of a one-man framebuilder.